magalhini/magalhini.github.com/_posts/2015-09-08-remote-working-good-bad-ugly.md

 **Remote-working becomes whatever you want it to be, but also what you let it become by itself.**

-This is very important.
-If you’re not on top of it, it easily escalates into a world of doubts, loneliness and guilt.
+Working remotely isn't a passive thing.
+Let it slide under the carpet and it easily escalates into a world of self-doubts, loneliness and guilt.
 Oh, I know, I’m loads of fun!

 ## Baby steps

-When one first starts to work from home, one of two things will happen: either you will so badly want to prove to yourself and your new team that you can nail this RW thing that you’ll work non-stop for half days straight; or… you’ll find yourself becoming too distracted by your familiar environment that you won’t get any work done.
+When you first start to work from home, one of two things will happen: either you will so badly want to prove to yourself and your new team that you can nail this lifestyle, that you’ll end up working non-stop for half-days straight; or… you’ll find yourself becoming too distracted by your familiar environment that you won’t get any work done.

 Luckily, it only takes a bit of discipline in order for the first one to happen, even though you’ll probably find yourself more exhausted than you’ve ever been when working from an office, at least in the first couple of weeks.
 This is okay, it’s a sign that you’re now able to achieve a sense of flow in your work, crucial to getting things done with high quality.
 However it also takes some responsibility not to let this withdraw your energy before it’s even 2pm.

-### A sane balance of flow
+### Achieve flow; with a balance

-You’ve heard it before from other people: “I’m so much more productive on the days I can work from home!”.
-This is usually very true, I won’t argue with this.
-But try sustaining a 7 or 8 hour sprint of work with **no breaks in between** for more than a few days, and you’ll find yourself demotivated and exhausted very quickly.
+You’ve heard it before from other people: _“I’m so much more productive on the days I can work from home!”._ This is usually very true, I won’t argue with this.
+But try sustaining a 7 or 8 hour sprint of work with **no breaks in between** for more than a few days and you’ll find yourself demotivated and exhausted very quickly.
 When I first started working remotely, not seeing my team mates in person made me assume that everyone was working that very moment too, constantly, every, single, minute, taking no breaks.

 This made me feel very guilty if I stopped working for a twenty minute break away from the computer.
 In an office environment, this would be the equivalent of a water cooler conversation with your colleagues, a much needed and healthy break from work mode every few hours.

 ### “Hey, are you there?”